Is it legal?

 Lionel Burt invented the original model of the Natural, Jim Martineau invented the Diamond.
 For more information on Lionel, please see the article about him in the "In the News" section.

 How much does a racket cost?

-The retail price of the Elite 26" Racket is $200.
+The retail price of the Freestyle and the Diamond rackets is 220 $.